Home Tour: $15,000 Renovation for TV host Lee Teng's 5-room HDB in Bishan - designed by his mum

 A leopard-print carpet in the living room of TV host Lee Teng.

-A prized possession is the leopard- print carpet in his living room, which he spotted at a carpet factory in Pakistan where he was filming a travel show called Life’s Big Factories last year.
+A prized possession is the leopard- print carpet in his living room, which he spotted at a carpet factory in Pakistan where he was filming a travel show called Life’s Big Factories in 2012.
 He paid US$100 (S$124) for the 3m-long carpet, which is half hand-stitched and half machine-made, and had it shipped back to Singapore.

 “It was a once-in-a-lifetime opportunity to visit such a place and I probably won’t go back again.
 So, when I saw this carpet, which is really smooth, I immediately bought it.”